i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/assistance/index.md

 i-Vertix ITAM assistance module is compliant with ITIL best practises guide and integrates therefore some fields normalization.
-However, following ITIL best practises is recommanded but not mandatory and it is perfectly feasible, thanks to module's flexibility, to implement an assistance service tailored to the organization's needs.
+However, following ITIL best practises is recommended but not mandatory and it is perfectly feasible, thanks to module's flexibility, to implement an assistance service tailored to the organization's needs.